rafaga/sde/README.md

 # SDE

-Library in Rust to read Eve Online's SDE data from sqlite database.
+A library written in Rust to read Eve Online's SDE data from sqlite database.